 Coffee House Cafe located in North Dallas has a unique perspective on cuisine, and one we certainly appreciate.
 The offerings are varied and certainly there is something for everyone, which is difficult to pull off.
 The addition of beignets was probably meant just for us, but we gladly share.
 Also, take in one of the best cups of coffee in Dallas.

 Toulouse has both beignets and profiteroles.
 Don’t know the difference?
 There’s not much, but the preparation is a bit fancier on the latter.
 Order both and see.

-One of our favorite food trucks does justice to the beignet.
-Tailgators has some pretty delicious Cajun fare, but you should always end with this masterpiece of a dessert.
+One of our favorite food trucks that went brick and mortar does justice to the beignet.
+Cajun Tailgators has some pretty delicious Cajun fare, but you should always end with this masterpiece of a dessert.
 Or be Amish about it and order the beignet first, because life is truly uncertain.

 Be there no doubt that there is absolutely nothing wrong with a savory beignet, especially when it is chockful of crawfish like this version at Boulevardier.
 Fancy a plate of these largish delights along with one of their award winning cocktails, and you have a meal.

 In case we left you scratching your head, we have a few definitions:

 A croquembouche or croque-en-bouche is a French dessert consisting of choux pastry balls piled into a cone and bound with threads of caramel.
 It is often served in lieu of a wedding cake.